 The reality is that the big ad revenue is with brands.
 In one case, brand ads took precedence over gaming ads and the branded rewarded video delivered eCPMs of $150.
 Though brand advertising is moving more and more in-game, there’s still a lot of work to be done - a brands don’t fully understand the mobile game landscape or the value, and they view the mobile game metrics with skepticism.

 In order for game developers to bridge that gap and be able to educate brand advertisers, they need to understand the common terminology that brand advertisers use.
-Let’s look at some of the language.
+Let’s look at some of the language and for more details check out our glossary here.

 Basics of branding